metalgaiden/metalgaiden.github.io/projects/choke-slam.md

 I used vertical layering to make the guitar, choir, and strings fade in and out depending on how high you were in the match.
 Here is what it sounds like to go to the top and come back with only these elements enabled.

+/assets/audio/vertical-fades.wav

 Horizontal layering is when you transition from one stem to the next, usually at the end of a measure.
 I used horizontal layering to raise the intensity of the drum section as the match progressed, waiting until the end of the current drum loop to start the next.

+/assets/audio/drums-evolution.wav

 I also made the bassline change intensity depending on how high you were in the map, but did not force the change until the current bass line ended.

+/assets/audio/bass-evolution.wav

+And here's what it sounds like all together.

+/assets/audio/chokeslam.wav

 {% include open-embed.html %}